-I have a longer statement that I'll submit for the record, and I
+I have a longer statement that I'll submit for the record, and I will repeat some of this in my questioning to the Secretary.

 But one of the things that I'd like to speak to the Secretary about today is the overall rationale for this administration's foreign policy.
 Four years ago, they announced that the "axis of evil" had to be dealt with, they talked about Korea, Iran, and Iraq.
 Korea now has the capacity to have at least four times as many nuclear weapons as they had before.
 We say that they cannot be a nuclear state, when, in fact, they are.
 They are a nuclear state, and we seem to be living with it.
 What are we going to do about it?